Posts Tagged ‘yarn’

 Contact me through Raverly, or email me if you have any questions.

 P.s.
-Don’t blame me if the answer doesn’t work out for you, I provide this script working to the best of my knowledge, free to everyone.
+Please don’t blame me if the answer doesn’t work out for you, I provide this script working to the best of my knowledge, free to everyone.

 (c) Bex Hopkins 2010, please do not attempt to steal this script.

-If you would like to know how this is calculated please contact me and I can give you the details.
+If you would like to know how this is calculated please contact me.

 Sock Yarn wip5